bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 ## Install Sublime Text

 I am using Sublime Text 3 and I recommend you too.
 Vim is for aliens, Emacs is for fanatics, Geany is abandoned, Atom is slow and Brackets is from Adobe.
 So actually there is no choice if you want make money with your editor.
-The easiest way to install it is to use this PPA:
+The easiest way to install Sublime is to use this PPA:
 ```
 sudo add-apt-repository ppa:webupd8team/sublime-text-3
 sudo apt update
 sudo apt -y install sublime-text-installer
 ```
 OK.
 And now install Package Control from here - https://packagecontrol.io/installation
-Then open Sublime Text 3 and install next start-point packages:
+Then open Sublime Text 3, press Ctrl+Shift+P and install next start-point packages:
 - Alignment
 - All autocomplete
 - BracketHighlighter
 - EditorConfig
 - Material Theme
 - SideBarEnhancements
-- SublimeLinter
+- SublimeLinter (and linter-plugins for your tasks)
 - zzFile Icons

 Restart Sublime Text.